 “Use the drop box at the bottom of the screen; we’ll get it immediately,” Anne said.
 “OK, we have it.
 You sit tight while we review it.”

 What followed was a vile video of a male police officer manipulating and threatening a child.
-At one point, the Memory glasses showed a clear image of the cop’s face.
+The Memory glasses clearly showed the cop’s face at one point.
 Anne stopped the video, shot a screenshot over to one of her paralegals, and asked her to do a facial recognition analysis of that image with Captain Baggs’s file on the Chicago Police database.
 Another screengrab showed his ID badge.
 As Anne expected, the facial recognition analysis resulted in a 100% match.

 “Mrs. Rome,” Anne said, “may I address your daughter?”